tilburgsciencehub/website/content/topics/Analyze/causal-inference/introduction/statistical-power.md

 There are other packages that also calculate power in R, for example 'pwr' or 'retrodesign', which is also used to compute size and magnitude errors.
 {{% /tip %}}

 First, we use power analysis to calculate the minimum sample size.
-We use 0.05 as our $\alpha$ and 0.8 as our desired power, and we are looking for a standardised (i.e., relative to the standard deviation of the outcome variable; also known as Cohen's d) minimum effect size of 0.1.
+We use 0.05 as our $\alpha$ and 0.8 as our desired power, and we are looking for a standardised (i.e., relative to the standard deviation of the outcome variable; also known as Cohen's d) minimum effect size of 0.25 (a quarter of a standard deviation).

 {{% codeblock %}}